 In pulling the former Hall of Fame coach out of retirement, Bills owner Ralph Wilson was clearly trying to capture some magic left over from the "glory years" following a terrible 5-11 season.
 However, most team observers questioned if Levy (80-years-old at the time) really had what it took to build a winning team in the area of free agency and the salary cap.
 Looking back, the critics were correct in that assessment.
 Levy proved to be in way over his head and eventually resigned from the position after only two seasons.

+Going into draft weekend on April 29-30, 2006, Levy was already under fire from the media and fans for his underwhelming head coach hire (Dick Jauron) and weak free agent signings (Robert Royal, Larry Tripplett).
 Despite holes all over the roster, the majority of fans were calling for the Bills to fill their need at defensive tackle with the number eight draft choice - targeting either Oregon's Haloti Ngata or Florida State's Brodrick Bunkley.
 Those unhappy with the progression of J.P.
 Losman suggested nabbing a quarterback like USC's Matt Leinart or Vanderbilt's Jay Cutler.
 Meanwhile, later picks could be used to shore up holes on the offensive line, in the secondary and at wide receiver.

 To say the Bills draft went against conventional wisdom would be an understatement.
 The first round selections of safety Donte Whitner and defensive tackle John McCargo puzzled experts, who wasted no time in calling the team's 2006 draft a complete disaster.